The HR’s Guide to Investing in a Performance Management Systems

 A performance management system is a mechanism for tracking the performance of employees consistently and measurably.
 It allows the company to ensure that employees and departments across the organization are working effectively towards achieving the business’ strategic goals.
 Successful businesses gain an advantage from having employees better aligned with corporate goals.

-Most performance management systems have several different components built into them.
+Most performance management tools have several different components built into them.

 1. Past performance details

 This allows managers and employees to review achievements and successes and put the current performance in context.
-It also shows how they have performed against their role profile, and gives set objectives for the year.
+It also shows how they have performed against their role profile, and sets objectives for the year.